zonemaster/zonemaster-gui/README.md

 ### Configuration

-The configuration instructions for the backend can be found in the [Backend configuration] document.
+The configuration instructions for the Backend can be found in the [Backend configuration] document.

 The configuration instructions for the GUI can be found in the [GUI